Authorities: 'Male subject' injured by falling round bale near Mineral Point

 The release states that the Mineral Point Rescue Squad and UW Health Med-Flight responded to the scene and that the subject was airlifted for treatment of his injuries, but no details about his condition were provided.

-A county dispatcher did not have additional information this morning.
+A county dispatcher did not have additional information Sunday.
 Mineral Point Rescue Squad did not immediately return a call seeking additional information.